aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/system-drawing-replacement/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Fortunately, Aspose.Drawing avoids these drawbacks by not depending on any 3rd party libraries.
 It includes all the necessary rendering engines for all supported platforms, ensuring consistent rendering results.
-Aspose.Drawing for Microsoft .NET is a robust cross-platform programming library for 2D graphics drawing.
+Aspose.Drawing for Microsoft Java is a robust cross-platform programming library for 2D graphics drawing.
 The Aspose library serves as a viable alternative to the System.Drawing.Common package.
-Aspose.Drawing supports .NET Standard 2.0 interface and proves to be an excellent option for developing drawing applications .NET Core 3.1, .NET 6, .NET 7 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
+Aspose.Drawing supports Java Standard 2.0 interface and proves to be an excellent option for developing drawing applications Java Core 3.1, Java 6, Java 7 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
 </p>